rikonaka/rikonaka/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on my studies.
-- 🌱 I’m currently learning love.
+- 🌱 I’m currently learning how to love.